adanowitz/mhw_analysis/README.md

 ### multilineheader.r ###
 A basic utility used in loading the survey csv.
 It takes question headers that are spread across two rows and concatenates them for easier processing.

+## table_struct/survey_headers.csv ##
+Replacement/condensed/informative headers used to replace the survey questions when importing raw survey result csvs

+## roy_scripts ##
+Sample script developed by Soma Roy as part of stats department office hours to help with basic logistic regression of data

+## proc_data.r ##
+Takes in processed data and summarizes screen results by race and gender, and by gender and sexual identity

+Returns a list with rows **rg** containing race and gender data; **rgf** race and gender with nas and 100% positive screens (used as a proxy for overly small race/gender groups) filtered out; **gs** with gender and sexuality; and **gsf** which is gs with nas and 100% positive screens filtered out.